SAFA raises A$1.5bn target from six benchmark bond taps

-SYDNEY, April 7 (IFR) - South Australian Government Financing Authority (SAFA), rated Aa1/AA+ (Moody's/S&P), has raised the maximum A$1.5bn (US$917m) it was seeking from six taps of existing fixed-rate benchmark bond lines.
+SYDNEY, April 7 (IFR) - South Australian Government Financing Authority raised the maximum A$1.5bn (US$917m) it was seeking from six taps of its fixed-rate benchmark bond lines.

-CBA, Citigroup, NAB and UBS were joint lead managers on the transaction.
+CBA, Citigroup, NAB and UBS were joint lead managers for last Tuesday's multi-tranche additions from SAFA, rated Aa1/AA+ (Moody's/S&P), which attracted total orders of A$1.89bn, heavily skewed towards the three shorter-dated offerings.

+Local bank balance sheet demand was strong, but there was also significant interest from other investors types, including a surprisingly large offshore bid, according to a banker close to the deal.

 The new outstanding sizes of the six bonds are A$2.467bn, A$2.628bn, A$2.54bn, A$2.04bn, A$1.765bn and A$1.06bn.